sdondley/ClimateChangeChat/perl.md

     * or let me know if you think I fucked up this simple tutorial

 ## Advanced set up
-* If you want the lsp to do cooler stuff and set up maps and have fancier code completion and snippets, follow these steps:
+* If you want the lsp to do cooler stuff using maps and have fancier code completion and snippets, follow these steps:

 ### Step 1: Do steps 1 and 2 in the basic setup
 * If you've already done them, don't forget to remove the one-line snippet in step 2 before proceeding

-### Step 2: Install these plugins into neovim from github (in addition to the `neovim/nvim-lspconfig` plugin):
+### Step 2: Install these plugins into neovim (in addition to the `neovim/nvim-lspconfig` plugin):
     hrsh7th/nvim-cmp
     hrsh7th/cmp-nvim-lsp
     saadparwaiz1/cmp_luasnip